ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 In 2025, we continued to build and strengthen partnerships with organizations that share our commitment to open science, open source, and community-driven development.

 We used our co-working sessions to connect rOpenSci members with partner communities, holding joint events with the [Data Science Learning Community](https://ropensci.org/events/coworking-2025-06/) and [The Carpentries](https://ropensci.org/events/coworking-2025-12/).
+We also organized a [discussion and networking event for and with current and former U.S. federal government data scientists](https://ropensci.org/events/datasci-careers-feds/) with OpenScapes.

 rOpenSci staff served on the [R Consortium Infrastructure Steering Committee](https://r-consortium.org/about/governance.html#infrastructure-steering-committee), [R-Ladies](https://rladies.org/about-us/global-team/) global leadership, [R-Multiverse](https://r-multiverse.org/team.html) administration,  the [UseR!](https://user2025.r-project.org/about/organizers) and [LatinR](https://latinr.org/sobre/equipo/) organizing commitees.